argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 #### Define the loss function

-Based on our dataset format, we are going to use the `TripletLoss` instead of the `MultipleNegativesRankingLoss` to make use of our `(anchor-positive-negative)` triplets, in combination with the `MatryoshkaLoss` (find more information on this type of loss in [this article](https://huggingface.co/blog/matryoshka)):
+Given the structure of our dataset, we'll leverage the `TripletLoss` function, which is better suited to handle our `(anchor-positive-negative)` triplets.
+Additionally, we'll combine it with the `MatryoshkaLoss`, a powerful loss function that has shown promising results (for a deeper dive into `MatryoshkaLoss`, check out [this article](https://huggingface.co/blog/matryoshka)):

 ```python
 from sentence_transformers.losses import MatryoshkaLoss, TripletLoss